-- 1. Vaginitis/cervicitis screening, as appropriate - 2.
+- 1. Vaginitis/cervicitis screening, as appropriate. - 2.
 STI testing as indicated - 3.
-Pap smear with or without HPV testing, as age appropriate - 4.
-Syphilis testing
+Pap smear with or without HPV testing, as age appropriate. - 4.
+RPR, as indicated to rule out Syphilis.

 HPV typing is not recommended for anogenital wart diagnosis; it is not confirmatory and does not guide treatment.